Qazeer/InfoSec-Notes/DFIR/Memory.md

 number of different modules. `Volatility` is implemented in Python and is completely open source.

+`Volatility 3` is a major rework of `Volatility 2` with a few notable changes (removal of profiles, read once of the memory image for performance improvement, etc.).

 `Volatility` supports the following memory dump file format:
   - Raw/Padded Physical Memory
   - 32-bit and 64-bit Windows Crash Dump